alisoliman/alisoliman/README.md

 ## Hi there 👋

+It's Ali, I'm part of the AI Global Blackbelt at Microsoft.

+I'm currently working on:
+- 🔭 Building and helping customers scale generative AI solutions to millions of users
+- 🌱 Realizing business value from AI infused products

 <!--
 **alisoliman/alisoliman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.